Rakesh9100/CalcDiverse/Calculators/Friction-Calculator/README.md

-# <p align="center">Friction Force Calculator</p>
+# <p align="center">Friction Calculator</p>

 ## Description :-

-Friction calculator to calculate the friction force between an object and the ground.
-It is based on a simple principle: friction is proportional to the normal force acting between the object and the ground.
+This calculator calculates the friction force between an object and the ground.<br>
+It is based on a simple principle: Friction is proportional to the normal force acting between the object and the ground.

 ## Tech Stacks :-